Demodyfi/Open-Grants-Program/applications/Demodyfi.md

 Estimated Duration: 1,5 months
 Full-time Equivalent (FTE): 2
 Costs: 1980 DAI
-In this second milestone: Initial codebase launches on Ethereum layer 2, build Polygon.
+In this second milestone: Initial codebase launches on Ethereum layer 2, build Polygon, along with the protocol will develop/test bridges based on Chainbridge's technology and XCMP technology from moonbeam to polygon, to connect the two chains.

 Milestone 3 — Verify Production of Concepts (POC) and Implement Moonbeam bridge Modules + (Swap functions + SDK) Estimated Duration: 2 months
 Full-time Equivalent (FTE): 2
 Costs: 1500 DAI
-In this milestone, swapping functionalities will be implemented between moonbeam and EVM.
-Bridge DMOD token for testing and debugging.
+In this milestone, swapping functionalities will be implemented between moonbeam and EVM based chains and non EVM based parachains.
+Will build solidity and ink! based smart contracts for the protocol on other chains, use xtokens pallet and bridges to Bridge DMOD token for testing and debugging.
 These specific features for the POC will be implemented and tested by the community and users in the space.

 Front End
 Number	Deliverable		  Specification